Medal theft: Russian Empire, Soviet Union, Russia, Belarus and Ukraine

 Peacetime theft of medals prior to 1980s was quite rare.
-A well known case occurred on the day of the Decembrist revolt, December 14, 1825.
+A well-known case occurred on the day of the Decembrist revolt, December 14, 1825.
 Military governor of Saint Petersburg, Count Miloradovich, was fatally wounded by Pyotr Kakhovsky.
 The dying Miloradovich was taken to a safe place; when a surgeon arrived there, Miloradovich laid stripped of his military decorations.
 The marauders remained unidentified.

 A black market in Soviet military artifacts boomed in 1980s.
-The first publicly known case occurred in 1983: retired admiral Georgy Kholostyakov and his wife were murdered at their home by Gennady and Inna Kalinina, with the sole purpose of obtaining the admiral's medals (which included the Golden Star and Order of the Bath).
+The first publicly known case occurred in 1983: Gennady and Inna Kalinin murdered retired admiral Georgy Kholostyakov and his wife were at their home with the sole purpose of obtaining the admiral's medals (which included the Golden Star and Order of the Bath).
 The prosecution, allegedly supervised by Yuri Andropov, connected Kalinins to another murder and 38 other cases of medal theft.
 Gennady Kalinin was sentenced to death, Inna Kalinina to 15 years.
-Violent robberies against veterans remain quite rare: in most cases the thieves impersonate social workers, policemen, museum workers and thus obtain access to old veterans' homes without violence.
+Violent robberies against veterans remain quite rare: in most cases, the thieves impersonate social workers, police, or museum workers and thus obtain access to old veterans' homes without violence.

-A massive theft from the Central Armed Forces Museum was identified in 1994 and remains unsolved.
-In November 2006 Russian government agency requested Sotheby's to halt an upcoming sale of 11 Soviet military awards presumed to be stolen.
+A massive theft from the Central Armed Forces Museum identified in 1994 remains unsolved.
+In November 2006, Russian government agency requested Sotheby's to halt an upcoming sale of 11 Soviet military awards presumed to be stolen.
 The medals were later returned to Russia through Interpol.
 The Central Armed Forces Museum admitted that the medals could have been stolen from them.

-December 23, 1999, thieves stole the collection of Michel da Vincha, a French citizen and notable collector living in Moscow, which included rare awards of the Russian Empire.
+On December 23, 1999, thieves stole the collection of Michel da Vincha, a French citizen and notable collector living in Moscow, which included rare awards of the Russian Empire.
 Although the police soon recovered the stolen treasures, As of April 2007 they were still not returned to Da Vincha.

 According to Trud, there were two surges in medal thefts in 2000s.
-The latest one occurred in the first half of 2008, apparently continues as of August 2008 and has not been analyzed completely yet.
+The latest one occurred in the first half of 2008, continues as of August 2008 and has not been analyzed completely yet.
 Victims range from World War II heroes like Yekaterina Demina, the only female Marine of that war, to symphony conductor Veronica Dudarova.
 A concurrent crime wave was reported in Minsk and Vitebsk, Belarus.
 The previous crime wave peaked between 2003 and 2006; most public cases include: